All Episodes

 We're proud of her.

-She's doing great work and she's got her own TV shows she's put together.
+She's doing great work, and she's got her own TV shows she's put together.

-And Linda's stuck with me.
+And Linda's stuck with me, you know, stuck like glue.

-Did you hear that song by Sugarland?
+Ever hear that song by Sugarland?

-Hastings died in that high speed, really bizarre, questionable automobile chase in Los Angeles back in what, 2013.
+Hastings died in that high-speed, really bizarre, questionable automobile chase in Los Angeles back in, what, 2013?

-I was Elisa's husband.
+That was Elise's husband.

-And uh I spoke to her recently.
+And I spoke to her recently.

 She's actually doing really well.